How To Store Fresh Fruit & Veg So They Last Longer

 To encourage a hard avocado to ripen, store in a paper bag at room temperature, or in a fruit bowl with bananas.

 To stop from ripening, keep the avocado in the fridge.
 To keep half an avocado fresh for longer, make sure you do not remove the stone.
-Squeeze some lemon juice onto the exposed parts of the fruit, cover in cling film and store in the fridge.
+Squeeze some lemon juice onto the exposed parts of the fruit, cover and store in the fridge.

 Store apples in a drawer in the fridge, away from other fruits and veg and covered in a damp piece of kitchen roll.